lorin/failure-mode-bestiary/README.md

 ## Thundering herd

 When you get an atypically large amount of traffic coming into the system.
 For example, let's say you have a large number of devices in the field that are all scheduled to reboot at the same time, and they all phone home on startup.
 This is a specific example of *saturation*.

+## Unexpected behavior from a helpful system

+When an incident is triggered by unexpected behavior of a subsystem whose primary purpose was to improve operations in some way (e.g., improve reliability, observability, degrade gracefully).

 ## Unscoped query